cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 •	**Peter Cowsar**: I coded the backend to pull in a pre-structured message from the database that the code can than format into a message relevant to particular users.
 •	**Jacob Gotcher**: I built the front side website and coded the initial app.py driver file.
 •	**Jon-Paul Kasper**: Made the logo.
-•	**Cameron Valdez**: Python backend working to integrate the database.
+•	**Cameron Valdez**: Python backend working to integrate the database and fixed our issue with Flask.

 ### _WHAT MIGHT BE IMPEDING US FROM PERFORMING BETTER_